hqztrue/LeetCodeSolutions/README.md

 ~1043 Partition Array for Maximum Sum (DP)
 ~1074 Number of Submatrices That Sum to Target
 1293 Shortest Path in a Grid with Obstacles Elimination
+~1334 Find the City With the Smallest Number of Neighbors at a Threshold Distance
+~1335 Minimum Difficulty of a Job Schedule

 ## Miscellaneous Topics
 Get your hands dirty: [miscellaneous_topics.pdf](https://github.com/hqztrue/LeetCodeSolutions/blob/master/miscellaneous_topics.pdf)